gnemtsov/ab-app/README.md

 - CSV data export
 - Sticky table toolbar
 - Easy custom styling
-- Very fast and lightweight, no devependencies
+- Very fast and lightweight, no dependencies

 ## Architecture

-On the backend there is corresponding .sql file for each application table.
-This file contains query that must be executed to fetch table data from a database.
-Column descriptions are also stored on the backend as .json files.
+On the backend, there is a corresponding .sql file for each application table.
+This file contains a query that must be executed to fetch table data from a database.
+Column descriptions are also stored on the backend.
+They are stored as .json files as array of objects.
+These descriptions go to `cols` property of the table React component (see below).

-The backend is responsible for fetching table data from a database, applying backend formatters (see below) and providing column descriptions.
+The backend is responsible for fetching table data from a database, applying backend "formatters" (see below) and providing column descriptions.

-Frontend is responsible for rendering tables.
-It has two React components: high order table component (HOC) and core table component.
+The frontend is responsible for rendering tables.
+It has two React components: a high order table component (HOC) and a core table component.
 The core table component can be used outside AB-APP as an independent React component.

 HOC is responsible for fetching table data from the backend and applying frontend formatters.
-Core component is responsible for rendering and providing main table functionality (selecting, sorting, pagination, etc.)
+The core component is responsible for rendering and providing main table functionality (selecting, sorting, pagination, etc.)

 ![Tables architecture](architecture-Tables.png)

 ## Formatters functions
-Formatter function is a function that accepts column description and raw table data of the current row and returns rendered content of table cell.
+Formatter function is a function that accepts column description and raw table data of the current row and returns the rendered content of table cell.
 There are backend and frontend libs of formatters functions.

 Example:
 ```jsx